 A child with an infectious disease may show general signs of illness.
 This can include fever, shivering, vomiting, diarrhoea, etc. In these circumstances, parents/guardians should be contacted so that they can collect the child.
-In the meantime the child should be kept comfortable away from the other children.
-Once they are better they should return unless they pose a risk of infection to others.
+In the meantime the child should be kept comfortable away from other children.
+Once they are better, they should return unless they pose a risk of infection to others.
 They should not return to school or nursery until the risk has passed.
-The following table outlines the recommendations for exclusion for specific diseases.
+For all fevers (temperature above 38C or 100.4 °F), regardless of cause, the child should be excluded until fever-free for 24 hours without the use of fever-reducing medications.